ageyev/enlarge-arabic/README.md

 npm run build
 ```

 Load the `dist/` directory as an unpacked extension in `chrome://extensions` with Developer Mode enabled.
+The `webpack.config.cjs` must include `devtool: false` (or `'source-map'`) — webpack's default `eval` strategy in development mode violates Chrome extensions' Content Security Policy.

 During development, after reloading the extension, you must also reload any open tabs where you want to test — otherwise orphaned content scripts from the previous load will intercept messages without functioning correctly.
 The programmatic injection fallback (described above) mitigates this for fresh clicks, but already-active enlargement on open tabs will stop working until the tab is reloaded.